-(B) Persons who qualify as parties pursuant to 10 V.S.A.
-Section 6085(c)(1)(A) through (E) may request reconsideration from the district coordinator within 30 days of the mailing of the opinion.
-The filing of a timely request for reconsideration shall stop the period for appeal.
-A new full period for appeal shall begin on the date of a refusal to reconsider or, if reconsideration is accepted, on the date the reconsidered opinion is mailed.
-A district coordinator may reconsider, or accept a request for reconsideration of, a jurisdictional opinion at any time upon an adequate showing of a failure to disclose material facts or fraud.
+Subsection (B): Added "jurisdictional" before "opinion;" deleted "The filing of a timely request for reconsideration shall stop the period for appeal.
+A new full period for appeal shall begin on the date of a refusal to reconsider or, if reconsideration is accepted, on the date the reconsidered opinion is mailed; added "The running of the time for filing a notice of appeal is terminated as to all parties by a timely request for reconsideration."